-Instagram isn’t any safer or dangerous than any other social media platform.
+Instagram isn’t any safer or more dangerous than any other social media platform.
 For the most part, all social media sites mine your personal information to target you with ads or to sell your information to partners.
-And if the platform has the ability to send direct messages, you better believe you’ll be targeted by a scammer.
+And if the platform has the ability to send direct messages, you better believe you’ll be targeted by a scammer at least once.

 Your Instagram account is far from private.
 Instagram collects a staggering amount of information about you.
 Here’s all the data it collects:

-- Content you create, liked posts, comments, videos, and photos
+- The content you create, and any liked posts, comments, videos, and photos

 - Messages you send and receive (though Instagram claims it can't see the content of messages unless users report them for review)